black-hole-group/bibtex-refs/readme.md

 # How to use the database

+Make sure the files are in the same directory as your latex document.
+Then simply include the following line before `\begin{document}` in your latex document:

+    % Journal abbreviations \apj, \mnras etc (bibtex)
+    \include{journals}

-Simply include the following line at the end of your latex document:
+and include the following line at the end of the document just before `\end{document}`:

     \bibliography{refs}